MyTB444/2D-Platformer-Final-Year-Project/diary.md

 I am working on the sound effects, they will hopefully all be ready by the end of this week.
 I am also learning on optimizing my game for itch.io.
 -12/03/2025
 I am revising my interim report, rewriting it based on the final state of the game.
+-18/03/2025
+I have ben working on the sound effecs over the weekend.
+Today I have finished all the coding required for the audio implementation.
+Game sounds are all finished, this drastically enhances the overall atmosphere.